 A paradox is a statement or a concept that seems to be self-contradictory.
 In Logic, a paradox is a statement that contradicts itself absolutely.
 In everyday language, a paradoxical statement might only seem contradictory; it could well be sound.
 For example:

 (This would be accepted as a paradox in the Logic arena.
 If it's true, then it's not true.)

 You can save money by spending it.
+(Everyday)

-(The idea seems self-contradictory, but it's possibly true.
+(This seems absurd, but it's possibly true.
 For example, spending money insulating your roof would reduce heating bills.)

 (In essence, your unknown unknowns become known unknowns.)

 Youth would be an ideal state if it came a little later in life.
-(Prime Minister Herbert Asquith)
+(Herbert Henry Asquith, 1852-1928)

 An oxymoron is a combination seemingly contradictory words.
 An oxymoron is typically a two-word construction.
 An oxymoron is a paradox.
 Here are some examples of oxymorons:

 You will score at least 5 points for a correct answer.

 You will score bonus points for answering the questions quickly.